xKlams/Neovim_VimTeX_Tutorial/README.md

       let g:vimtex_view_method='zathura'
       let g:vimtex_quickfix_mode=0

-This will add all the necessary plugin and spelling correction (change "it" with your preferred language).
+This will add all the necessary plugins and enable spell-checking (change "it" to your preferred language).

-Open neovim
+Open Neovim

       nvim